Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Yomdin--Gromov parametrizations

 Moreover, the strong analytic submanifold $W$ is the trace of an $\mathcal{L}_{\mathcal{A}}$-definable T-analytic submanifold $M'$ of $(K_{alg}^{\circ})^{n} \times \mathbb{P}^{N}(K_{alg})$ on an open $\mathcal{L}_{\mathcal{A}}$-definable subset $\Omega := \Omega_{k}$ of $N \subset (K^{\circ})^{n} \times \mathbb{P}^{N}(K)$.

-Further, we can assume, via a finite $\mathcal{L}_{\mathcal{A}}$-definable partitioning and permutation of coordinates, that $M'$ is a strong analytic submanifold in $\mathcal{O}_{K_{alg}}^{n+N}$ whose projection into $K_{alg}^{m}$ is a finite-to-one, and which is locally the graph of a 1-Lipshitz map.
+Furthermore, we can assume, via a finite $\mathcal{L}_{\mathcal{A}}$-definable partitioning and permutation of coordinates, that $M'$ is a strong analytic submanifold in $\mathcal{O}_{K_{alg}}^{n+N}$ whose projection into $K_{alg}^{m}$ is a finite-to-one, and which is locally the graph of a 1-Lipschitz map.

 Making use of Propositions~\ref{strong-cell-fin} and~\ref{piece-Lip}, throwing away pieces of lower dimension and treating them by induction, we can assume that $M'$ is the graph of a tuple of 1-Lipschitz Henselian $\mathcal{L}_{\mathcal{A}}^{*}$-terms over an open cell $P'$ in $K_{alg}^{m}$ with centers given by 1-Lipschitz Henselian terms, and that $W = M' \cap \Omega$.
 This uniquely determines the $T_{1}$-parametrization $\tau'$ of $M'$ given by Henselian $\mathcal{L}_{\mathcal{A}}^{*}$-terms defined on the open cell $P''$ with zero centers, which is associated to the cell $P'$.